Google and Android system start to cut ties with Huawei

 "We are complying with the order and reviewing the implications," a Google spokesperson told AFP.

+"For users of our services, Google Play and the security protections from Google Play Protect will continue to function on existing Huawei devices."

-The move could have dramatic implications since Google, like all tech companies, must collaborate with smartphone makers to ensure its systems are compatible with their devices.
+Google, like all tech companies, collaborates directly with smartphone makers to ensure its systems are compatible with their devices.

-Google will have to halt business activities with Huawei that involve transfer of hardware, software and technical services that are not publicly available -- meaning Huawei will only be able to use the open source version of Android, a source close to the matter told AFP.
+Due to the ban, Google will now have to halt business activities with Huawei that involve direct transfer of hardware, software and technical services that are not publicly available -- meaning Huawei will only be able to use the open source version of Android, the source told AFP.

-Journalists watch a trailer at the launch of new 5G Huawei products in Beijing in January
+Google apps such as Gmail and Maps should remain functional on Huawei phones at least initially, another source told AFP.

+But while the ban on technology sharing is in place, Huawei will be required to manually access any updates or software patches from Android Open Source Project -- the code accessible to all outside programmers -- and also to distribute the updates to users itself.

 Huawei did not immediately respond to requests for comment.